Kondratiev wave: Characteristics of the cycle

 The long cycle supposedly affects all sectors of an economy.
 Kondratiev focused on prices and interest rates, seeing the ascendant phase as characterized by an increase in prices and low interest rates while the other phase consists of a decrease in prices and high interest rates.
 Subsequent analysis concentrated on output.

 Explanations of the cycle

-Cause and effect

-Kondratiev waves present both causes and effects of common events that have recurred in capitalistic economies throughout history.
-Although Kondratiev himself made little differentiation between cause and effect, understanding the cause and effect of Kondratiev waves is a useful discussion and academic tool.

-The causes documented by Kondratiev waves primarily include inequity, opportunity and social freedoms.
-Often, much more discussion is made of the notable effects of these causes as well.
-Effects are both good and bad and include, to name just a few, technological advance, birthrates, populism and revolution—and revolution's contributing causes which can include racism, religious and political intolerance, failed freedoms and opportunity, incarceration rates, terrorism, etc.

-When inequity is low and opportunity is easily available, peaceful, moral decisions are preferred and Aristotle's "Good Life" is possible (Americans call the good life "the American Dream").
-Opportunity created the simple inspiration and genius of the Mayflower Compact, for example.
-Post-World War II and the post-California gold rush 1850s exemplify times of great opportunity and low inequity, and both resulted in unprecedented technological and industrial advances.
-On the other hand, 1893's global economic panics were not met with sufficient wealth-distributing government policies internationally, and a dozen major revolutions resulted, which some argue were significant causes of World War I. Few would argue against the assertion that World War II began in response to the economic strictures of World War I's Treaty of Versailles and the failure to create government policy that supported economic opportunity during the Great Depression.

 Technological innovation theory

 According to the innovation theory, these waves arise from the bunching of basic innovations that launch technological revolutions that in turn create leading industrial or commercial sectors.
 Kondratiev's ideas were taken up by Joseph Schumpeter in the 1930s.
 The theory hypothesized the existence of very long-run macroeconomic and price cycles, originally estimated to last 50–54 years.

 In recent decades there has been considerable progress in historical economics and the history of technology, and numerous investigations of the relationship between technological innovation and economic cycles.
 Some of the works involving long cycle research and technology include Mensch (1979), Tylecote (1991), the International Institute for Applied Systems Analysis (IIASA) (Marchetti, Ayres), Freeman and Louçã (2001), Andrey Korotayev and Carlota Perez.

 Perez (2002) places the phases on a logistic or S curve, with the following labels: the beginning of a technological era as irruption, the ascent as frenzy, the rapid build out as synergy and the completion as maturity.